sidhant293/Essential-Algorithms/System Design/URL Shortener.md

 as a counter value and pass it to our encode function so that it will create a unique 7char string.

+Increment the counter

 Save this counter value in a DB Table so that it is accessible to all other services.

 Now we dont need to every time check wheather encode string is unique

+#### Problem
+Counter value stored in a table is a bottleneck as all the would first get value of counter and then move ahead.
+Services will not be able to perform in parallel.